core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * Separate parts needed to respond to unauthenticated requests from the remaining deterministic response part.
   (Currently this is mainly an addition; the document will undergo further refactoring if that split proves helpful).
-* Inner Observe is set unconditionally in deterministic requests.
+* Inner Observe is set unconditionally in Deterministic Requests.
 * Clarifications around padding and security considerations.

 Since -01: